Is contamination of endoscopes really a problem?

 The biological soil is associated with the defects and is also attached to undamaged areas.

-A magnification of one of the defect areas shows soil and various types of micro-organisms.
+A magnification of one of the defect areas that shows soil and various types of micro-organisms.

 Soil and biofilm in air/water channels